hablapps/blog/_posts/2024-04-10-Contributing-to-PyKX.md

 '))
 ```

-We stumbled upon this API when looking for ways to make our code more "Pythonic" our PyKX code and, since it allows for the use of pandas-like syntax, it was the perfect fit for our needs back then.
+We stumbled upon this API when looking for ways to make our PyKX code more "Pythonic" and, since it allows for the use of pandas-like syntax, it was the perfect fit for our needs back then.
 However we also noticed that a few functions were in need of an implementation.
 So, since this is an open source project, we decided to implement those missing functions ourselves!

 ### Setting up the development environment